lrosok/2022-Layoff-Predictor/README.md

 pip install notebook

 ## Features
--Predicts potential layoffs based on historical data.
+*Predicts potential layoffs based on historical data.
--Utilizes machine learning algorithms for accurate predictions.
+*Utilizes machine learning algorithms for accurate predictions.
--Provides insights into the factors contributing to layoffs.
+*Provides insights into the factors contributing to layoffs.

 ## License
 This project is licensed under the MIT License.